textX/textX/docs/textxlang.rst

 an object of this class will get created and the attribute `who` will be set to whatever the rule `ID` has matched (this is specified by the assigment `who=ID`).

-There are three kind of rules in textX:
+There are three kinds of rules in textX:

 - Common rules (or just rules)
 - Abstract rules